 Health

-For the virologist, 'the World Health Organisation's raising of the national risk level for the Bundibugyo Ebola virus is an important signal, especially in a context of political instability, violence, health difficulties and population movements'
+For the virologist, 'the WHO's raising of the national risk level for the Bundibugyo Ebola virus is an important signal, especially in a context of political instability, violence, health difficulties and population movements'

 2' min read